Aider-AI/aider/website/_posts/2024-07-01-sonnet-not-lazy.md

 in AI coding.
 It is incredibly industrious, diligent and hard working.
 Unexpectedly,
-this initially presented a few challenges that prevented aider from taking maximum advantage of Sonnet's capabilities.
+this presented a challenge:
+Sonnet
-It was often hitting the 4k output token limit, truncating its coding in mid-stream.
+was often writing so much code that it was hitting the 4k output token limit, truncating its coding in mid-stream.

+Aider now works
+around this 4k limit and allows Sonnet to produce as much code as it wants.
-It's been worth the effort to adapt aider to work around this 4k limit, and the result is surprisingly powerful.
+The result is surprisingly powerful.
 Sonnet's score on
 [aider's refactoring benchmark](https://aider.chat/docs/leaderboards/#code-refactoring-leaderboard)
 jumped from 55.1% up to 64.0%.